-Thanks to its long staple cotton and percale weave, the Brooklinen Classic Core Sheet Set has a crisp, cool feel that may remind you of your favorite hotel.
+Thanks to its long staple cotton and percale weave, the Brooklinen Classic Percale Sheet Set has a crisp, cool feel that may remind you of your favorite hotel.

 Style-savvy shoppers can select from a wide spectrum of color and pattern options.
 The Essential color line includes white, cream, steel, graphite, navy, smoke stripe, window pane, graphite and steel oxford stripe, and graphite grid.
 Brooklinen also has limited edition colors, which frequently include more vibrant hues and patterns.

-The Brooklinen Classic Core Sheet Set is OEKO-TEX certified, so it has been tested for some of the most common potentially harmful substances used in fabrics.
+The Brooklinen Classic Percale Sheet Set is OEKO-TEX certified, so it has been tested for some of the most common potentially harmful substances used in fabrics.
 Available sizes include twin, twin XL, full, queen, king, and California king.
-Sets come with a fitted sheet, flat sheet, and two pillowcases.
+Sets come in three bundle options.
+The starter set includes one fitted sheet and two pillowcases, while the core set comes with a fitted sheet, flat sheet, and two pillowcases.
+The hardcore bundle includes everything in the core set, plus a duvet cover and two additional pillowcases.
 The fitted sheet can accommodate mattresses between 10 and 15 inches in depth.
 The fitted sheet has “long” and “short” labels on its sides to make it easier to put it on correctly on the first try.